davrot/vaultwardenub/README.md

 ## We need this in /root/vaultwarden:

-* .env: Change both passwords
+* .env: Change three passwords (mysql passwords need to be the same as above) and the email user name; obviously you want to change the domainname
 * add_admin_token.sh : Change password and run ONCE: sh add_admin_token.sh
-* compose.yml
+* compose.yml : Look for neuro.uni-bremen.de related stuff and change it...

 In /root/vaultwarden